Java and DynamoDB

 For instructions, see Getting Started in the AWS SDK for Java Developer Guide.

-As you work through this tutorial, you can refer to the SDK for Java documentation in Javadoc format.
-The Javadocs are available at http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/.
+As you work through this tutorial, you can refer to the AWS SDK for Java API Reference.